My UEA Story: Yuli Shan

 9am - 6pm

 I go onto campus every working day in the morning at around 9 o’clock, and go back home at 5-6 in the afternoon.
 Most of the time, I stay at our PGR suite.
 I am doing research on China emission accounts and low-carbon development.
-Every PhD candidate in our school (School of International Development) has a desk in the PGR suite, equipped with a computer.
+Every PhD candidate in our school has a desk in the PGR suite, equipped with a computer.
 I also work in the library sometimes, in case I need to borrow books.

 I meet with my supervisors quite frequently, almost once a week.
 They are very nice and always give me valuable suggestions on my research.